MarvNC/JP-Resources/readme.md

 If you already have a large backlog of old cards without frequency values, you might need to fill in these values first or they won't be sorted.
 You could just opt to finish reviewing these cards first, but there is a hacky method to backfill these cards. **Make sure to backup your collection before attempting this, it could cause significant lag to your Anki.** In addition, for users of Anki 2.1.50+ [increase your backup interval](https://docs.ankiweb.net/backups.html?highlight=backup#anki-2150) before attempting the import as it will take a *long* time.
 A backup occurring while you're waiting on Anki to delete cards will just cause more lag.

 - Create a frequency list in `.txt` format that contains a list of expressions followed by frequency values.
 You can use the ones I have created [here](frequency), I recommend downloading the [JPDB](frequency/JPDB.txt) list as it's the most exhaustive.
+However the [VN Stars](frequency/vnsfreqSTARS.txt) list also fills in some of the gaps that JPDB doesn't cover, so you could import it first, then import JPDB afterward for maximum coverage.

 - In Anki, go to File -> Import, then select the txt frequency file.
 Map the first field to your term/expression field, then the second field to your frequency field. **Make sure to enable "Update existing notes when first field matches."**
 ![](images/anki_Import_2022-07-10_10-47-55.png)